Suor/point-free/README.md

 })(done)
 ```

-All the subtask results are combined into an object with corresponding properties.

 <a name="manual"></a>
 ### manual(states)

-A way to create asynchronous state machine:
+A way to create asynchronous state machine.
+Accepts an object with steps, call `next.name()` or
+use it as callback to progress to next step.
+`start` and `end` steps are special: execution always starts from `start` and
+calling `next.end()` will stop machine and pass a result out:

 ```js
 function cachedGet(url) {